McLachlan-class lifeboat: History

-In the early 1970s, it was decided to reclassify the 17 and 18-foot boats as lifeboats, and their numbers were changed according; 18-004 becoming A-504, 18-007 becoming A-507 etc.
+In 1972, it was decided to reclassify the 17 and 18-foot boats from Offshore to Inshore lifeboats, and their numbers were changed according; 18-02 becoming A-503, up to 18-008 becoming A-508.

 Although not classed as lifeboats, two further McLachlan designed boats were constructed for use as Boarding boats at Humber Lifeboat Station, (BB-239) and (BB-240).

-A-504 (formerly 18-004) at Weston-super-Mare, was launched at 10:30pm on the 13 September 1975 into an easterly gale, to a motor-boat stranded on the rocks.
-In difficult conditions, 5 people were rescued.
-Julian Morris was awarded the RNLI Bronze Medal, and crew members Bernard Watts and Ian Watts both received the Thanks of the Institution inscribed on Vellum.
-The boat is now on display in the RNLI Historic Lifeboat Collection at Chatham Historic Dockyard.

 All the McLachlan lifeboats had been retired by the late 1980s, with the exception of the prototype boat, which went on to be a boarding boat at until 1994.

+Notable service

+At 22:30 on 13 September 1975, lifeboat A-504 (formerly 18-004) was launched into an easterly gale, to a motor-boat wrecked on the rocks, at the foot of a sheer cliff, on the north side of Brean Down promentory.
+Five men were now standing on a rocky ledge, at danger of being swept into the rising tide.
+Bringing the lifeboat as close as possible, despite grounding several times, a line was thrown, and with one man wading out to the boat, the other four were hauled through the water to the lifeboat.
+Helm Julian Morris was awarded the RNLI Bronze Medal, with crew members Bernard Watts and Ian Watts both accorded the Thanks of the Institution inscribed on Vellum.
+The boat is now on display in the RNLI Heritage Collection at Chatham Historic Dockyard.